beneficiary meaning in bank

 When transferring funds to the beneficiary, you must provide correct information of the beneficiary’s bank account.
 A single incorrect digit in the account number can lead to the funds being transferred to the wrong account, causing unnecessary stress and inconvenience for both parties involved.

-So, for the people asking “What is a beneficiary account?” or “What is beneficiary in a bank?”.
+So, for the people asking, “What is a beneficiary account?” or “What is beneficiary in a bank?”.
 The answer is simple:

 A beneficiary account refers to the bank account of the person/s chosen as beneficiary.
 It is the destination account where funds are meant to be credited.
 This account can belong to an individual, a business entity, or even a non-profit organisation.
 Depending on the nature of the transaction, this receiving account can be a savings account, a current account, or a specialised account.

-Must Read: NEFT Meaning in Banking: How to Do it, Timing, Charges & Limits
+Also Read: NEFT Meaning in Banking: How to Do it, Timing, Charges & Limits

 Beneficiaries In Investments